 Read Nobel prize for women in science.
 Sharon Bertsch McGrayne explores the lives and achievements of fifteen women scientists who either won a Nobel Prize or played a crucial role in a Nobel Prize - winning project.
 The book reveals the relentless discrimination these women faced both as students and as researchers.
 Their success was due to the fact that they were passionately in love with science.

-Below are some equally amazing reads that you should check out- some come recommended directly by your teachers.
+Below are some equally amazing reads that you should check out.
 You can also look on Amazon or Waterstones in the 'popular science' section to choose your own.